Binturong: Diet

-The binturong is omnivorous, feeding on small mammals, birds, fish, earthworms, insects and fruits.
-It also preys on rodents.
+The binturong is omnivorous, feeding on small mammals, rodents, birds, fish, earthworms, insects, and fruits.
+Figs are a major component of its diet.
+The binturong is considered to be a keystone species as they are very important dispersers of Ficus seeds, specifically strangler fig, because of their ability to scarify the seed's tough outer covering.

 Fish and earthworms are likely unimportant items in its diet, as it is neither aquatic nor fossorial, coming across such prey only when opportunities present themselves.
-Since it does not have the attributes of a predatory mammal, most of the binturong's diet is probably of vegetable matter.
-Figs are a major component of its diet.
-Captive binturongs are particularly fond of plantains, but also eat fowls' heads and eggs.
+Since it does not have the attributes of a predatory mammal, it is likely that most of the binturong's diet is vegetable matter.

-The binturong is an important agent for seed dispersal, especially for those of the strangler fig, because of its ability to scarify the seed's tough outer covering.

-In captivity, the binturong's diet includes commercially prepared meat mix, bananas, apples, oranges, canned peaches and mineral supplement.